davidw93/PrototypeMeanFramework/README.md

 list my todo list.

 * ~~Obtain beer~~
-* Improve Route Bootstrapping so that routes don't have to be defined
+* ~~Improve Route Bootstrapping so that routes don't have to be defined~~ Done to a basic degree so far
 * Improve the way controller files are layed out.
 Preferably encapsultion in an object literal with defined functions for each route.
 Possible use of conflate during the bootstrapping process to load the file methods and attributes in a